Liberty Flames and Lady Flames: Championships

 Sam Chelanga holds the NCAA record for the 10,000 meters run with a time of 27:08.49 set at the Payton Jordan Cardinal Invitational at Palo Alto, California on May 1, 2010.
 Competing in cross country and the 5,000 and 10,000 meters, between 2009 and 2011, he won four NCAA Division I championship gold medals and three silvers.
 Josh McDougall won the cross country title in 2007, after finishing third the previous year.

 In 2016, Head Coach Brant Tolsma notched his 100th conference championship over a 31-year coaching career with the Flames.
 Tolsma received Women's Coach of the Year honors, his 63rd Big South Coach of the Year Award.
 The Lady Flames cross country team won their first conference title since 2012.
 That year the Liberty's men's cross country squad finished runner-up behind Campbell University.
 The Flames were runner up three years in a row and have posted 14 consecutive top-two Big South finishes.

+Clarence Powell is a decorated track and field athlete who competed for Liberty University from 2008 to 2011, specializing in the triple jump, long jump, and high jump.
+Over his collegiate career, Powell earned 16 All-Big South honors and won six Big South Conference individual titles.

+In his senior year (2011), Powell won the Big South indoor triple jump title for the third time and placed second in the long jump.
+In 2010, he had his best season, qualifying for the NCAA Division I Outdoor Championships and breaking Liberty and Big South triple jump records with a 52-1.25 (15.88m) effort.
+That year, he was named Big South Men's Outstanding Field Performer both indoors and outdoors.

+During his sophomore year (2009), despite injuries, Powell continued to excel, placing in multiple events at the Big South Championships and setting a new school indoor triple jump record.
+As a freshman in 2008, he was named Big South Men's Freshman of the Year and captured titles in the indoor and outdoor triple jump.
+Powell’s personal bests include 52-1.25 in the triple jump, 24-9.75 in the long jump, and 7-0.25 in the high jump.

+Powell attended Cottondale High School, where he was a two-time Florida state champion in the triple jump.
+He graduated from Liberty with a major in graphic design.